26 Jul 10 interesting facts about the Trans-Siberian Railway

 5. The Trans-Siberian railway boosted the development of the huge region.

 For most of its history, Siberia was quite a deserted land due to its harsh climate with long severe winters and short summers.
 But to stimulate the growth of the region the government started giving land and money funds to the people who’d start their farms on the vast lands of Southern Siberia.
 Since the construction of the Trans-Siberian Railway, or the Great Siberian Way as it was called originally, the population of Siberia grew by 500 000 people annually.
-The largest city in Siberia is Novosibirsk with its 1,6 million population.
+The biggest city in Siberia is Novosibirsk with its 1,6 million population.

 6. It is the best way to see the largest cities of Russia and the authentic life of the people.